erf-model/ERF/Docs/sphinx_doc/theory/WindFarmModels.rst

     // have the same specifications
     erf.windfarm_spec_table = "wind-turbine_1WT.tbl"

-    // For simplified actuator disk model the following parameters are needed
+    // In addition to the above, for simplified actuator disk model the following parameters are needed

     // The distance of the freestream velocity sampling disk from the turbine actuator
     // disk